nmdickson/GCfit/docs/source/fitting.rst

 MCMC
 ====

+TODO link to *_fit functions ref

+The probability distribution of the parameter set :math:`\Theta` must be determined through a statistical sampling technique.
+Two such set of algorithms are available in ``GCfit``.

+The first is **Markov Chain Monte Carlo (MCMC)** sampling.

+MCMC sampling approximates the posterior distribution by generating random samples within parameter space.
+Each sample is proposed randomly, dependant only on the preceeding sample in the "chain" of samples (resulting in a *Markov Chain*).
+Chains must be initialized to initial positions within parameter space, from which they will evolve over time towards areas of high probability.
+There are a number of algorithms available dictating the proposal and acceptance of new samples, which determines the random path taken by chains.
+Samplers which utilize multiple chains run in parallel are known as ensemble samplers.

+``GCfit`` utilizes the `emcee <https://emcee.readthedocs.io/en/stable/>`_ MCMC ensemble sampler library.

+..
 Specifics about MCMC
-introduce the MCMC_fit function how it works, what we use to do it, any specific requirements from the user
+.. introduce the MCMC_fit function
+.. how it works, what we use to do it, any specific requirements from the user

 Nested Sampling
 ===============

+The second is nested sampling

-Specifics about Nested Sampling the nested_fit function how it works, what we use to do it, any specific requirements from the user, prior transforms, plateau weights
+..
+Specifics about Nested Sampling
+.. the nested_fit function
+.. how it works, what we use to do it, any specific requirements from the user,
+.. prior transforms, plateau weights